 Students are eligible to receive the following permit types: Commuter (Zone 1), Greek (Zone 2), Resident (Zone 3), Law (Zone 4), Edward Gay, and U-High.

 Faculty & Staff are eligible to receive the following permit types: A Plan, B Plan, and C Plan.
-More information on faculty & staff permits can be viewed by clicking here.
+View more information on faculty & staff permits.

 LSU Parking & Transportation Services strives to provide a safe, controlled parking environment for the entire LSU community through our Rules & Regulations.
 We encourage all visitors, employees, contractors, and students to become familiar with these rules & regulations.
 Citations are issued to vehicles in violation and some vehicles may be towed at the owner's expense depending on the violation.
 View the full list of violations.

 Learn where to park your vehicle, your bike, or find various sustainable transportation option spots on the LSU campus.

 These Traffic & Parking Regulations are published and enforced to facilitate the safe and orderly operation of motor vehicles and bicycles on campus and to provide a safe environment for pedestrians.